-As you may have noticed, we have really ramped up our photography and styling at Braid Barbers in 2016 with the help of professional photographer, Kim Hardy.
+As you may have noticed, we have really ramped up our photography and styling at Braid Barbers with the help of professional photographer, Kim Hardy.
 Kim has been a close friend of the Braid family for many years, so it made sense for us to utilise his eye behind the camera to create new and exciting imagery each month for Braid Barbers.

 We sat down for a chat with Kim to discuss how he got started in photography, the challenges he faces on a shoot, his future plans and much more.
 As I’m sure you’ll agree, he’s one talented individual and we’re really excited to be teaming up with him every month at Braid Barbers.

 When did you first get into photography and why?

 I have played around with cameras ever since I was kid, but it wasn’t until 2011 that I first started to make a living from it.
 It all happened very quickly to be honest.
 Since I have a background in acting, I started taking portrait shots for a few mates of mine and the ball started rolling.
 One minute I was photographing a few lads I went to drama school with, the next thing I’m photographing Kevin Spacey!
 Looking back, it wasn’t the overnight success story as it may have seemed from the outside, as most of it was pure obsession.
 I tinker away for hours, getting into the geekiness of it all.
 I think this has a lot to do with my music producing days and I really think you can parallel some of the technicalities of photography and digital music production; sound and light behave very similarly in may ways, the spectrum of sound and light blah blah blah.
 You see, that’s the obsession bit!